 The majority of our charging algorithms do not have specific equalization logic in them.
-To prevent cells becoming unbalanced, the final stage of our charge algorithm is a low current stage designed to return a predetermined overcharge amount or to wait until the voltage of the cells reaches a certain level for specific time periods.
-This methodology maintains the cells and provided some equalization on every cycle as a proactive measure to prevent unbalanced cells.
+To prevent cells becoming unbalanced, the final stage of our charge algorithm is a low-current stage designed to return a predetermined overcharge amount or to wait until the voltage of the cells reaches a certain level for a specific period of time.
+This methodology maintains the cells and provides some equalization on every cycle as a proactive measure to prevent unbalanced cells.

-It is worth noting that certain algorithms do have minimum stage run times so any attempt at an equalization may result in some heavier water loss than expected for the cycle.
+It is worth noting that certain algorithms do have minimum run-times for each stage, so any attempt at an equalization may result in some heavier water loss than expected for the cycle.

-Finally, if you have AGM and Gel batteries should contact the battery manufacturer to see if they support equalization charger on their products.
+Finally, if you have AGM and Gel batteries, you should contact the battery manufacturer to see if they support equalization charges on their products.